wtw-software/pageflipper/README.md

 $(document).ready(function() {

    $( '#pageflipper' ).pageflipper({
-     page_transition_speed: 300 //measured in milliseconds, defaults to 320
+     page_transition_speed: 300, //measured in milliseconds, defaults to 320
-   });
+     buttonator: true //determines if the buttons at the bottom is enabled, defaults to true });

 });